-Your main aim is to make sure you organise your contacts so that the right message gets to the right audience.
+Your main aim is to make sure you organize your contacts so that the right message gets to the right audience.
 We advise learning how to use MessageMedia’s Contact Groups feature.
-This helps organisations categorise and segment their contacts into chosen clusters.
+This helps organizations categorise and segment their contacts into chosen clusters.

 TAKEAWAY: Plan your communication segments for different scenarios so that you can have your groups set up accordingly.

 Understand your audience needs

 Repeat what we did in step one.
 Do your due diligence and confirm what you’ve sourced is correct, especially given the rise in misinformation and scams around COVID-19.

 The SMS landscape is regulated to allow customers and other stakeholders the decision to opt-out of communications via SMS.
 That’s why it’s important for you to understand the local regulations and compliance obligations for states and countries of your recipients.

 Consider local languages, regional dialects and translation issues.

 You can use free tools, such as Google Translate, to help you deal with this issue.
 MessageMedia has Google Translate integrated as part of our message content creator platform should translation be a necessity.

 TAKEAWAY: Understand, research and use the tools available to you to make sure you are servicing your specific audience needs.